ARTICLES

 ■Closed: Wednesdays

-Click here for details and map information for "Cinema Kitchen Eiga no Kuki Hakodate"
+Click here for details and map for "Cinema Kitchen Eiga no Kuki Hakodate"

 Writer Profile

 Born in Sapporo.
 Currently works at a Council of Social Welfare in the Donan (Southern Hokkaido) area.
 While addressing community issues and daily life challenges, he developed an interest in community development and regional revitalization, leading him to start freelance writing.
-He primarily writes about the welfare and nursing care sectors, as well as articles that convey the regional character of Hokkaido through topics like tourism and gourmet food.
+He writes articles mainly on welfare and nursing care, as well as on tourism and gourmet food that convey the regional character of Hokkaido.